ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 how they're getting on, see how many kits we get and seeing how

-I think I'll scream.
+NICK ALLEN: I think I'll scream.
 I actually do.

-no sign of Pine Martins yet.
-But there's excitement in the air
+bare and there's no sign of pine martens yet.
+But there's

-for what the new year might bring.
-It's been a year of
+excitement in the air for what the new year might bring.
+It's

-progress for Pine Martins.
-In the autumn, 19 Pine Martins were
+been a year of progress for pine martens.
+In the autumn, 19 pine

-continuing to make their way down from Scotland.
-Through
+continuing to make their way down from Scotland through

 Northumberland's woodland corridors.
 Will Wallington be